@fcrozatier/type-strip@1.4.1Built and signed on GitHub ActionsBuilt and signed on GitHub Actions

 The alternative is to use explicit field declarations and assignments

-This is a legacy TypeScript syntax, the preferred way to assert a type is to use an as
+This is a legacy TypeScript syntax, the preferred way to assert a type is to use an as-expression

 const something: unknown = "this is a string"; const legacy = (<string>something).length; // legacy prefix-style const modern = (something as string).length; // as-expression